-Restored advocates for survivors of domestic abuse and violence against women around the world by: consulting at the UN, hosting an alliance of Christian organisations working to end domestic abuse, and training churches internationally.
+Restored advocates for survivors of domestic abuse and violence against women around the world and has special consultative status at the UN Economic and Social Council.
+We host an alliance of Christian organisations working to end domestic abuse, and train churches internationally.

 What we do: